agupta88ccs/Pi-Assignments/README.md

 ## GPIO Pins - I2C
 This assingment was kinda complicated.
 At the beginning the main problem I ran into was getting my screen to work.
 I don't think it is working sinc enothing is showing up and everytime I run code nothing comes up.
 I have checked the wires a couple of times so I don't think that is the problem.
 I followed the instructions and got to the address and yet nothing comes up.
 I tried running someone elses code and it says it goes through but then nothing shows up.
 So I don't know what the issue is.
 I committed the code I used from @pguiffr62 and changed the address to see if anything happened and its still didn't work.
 When I try to upload the code used it is not working as well.
 For some reason it is fatal.

+## Headless
+I committed code used from earlier but I don't know how it'll work since the screen is not working.